justinwolfe/tube-separator/PROJECT_CONTEXT.md

 ### 4. Advanced Audio Player

 - **Multi-Waveform Visualization**: Multiple stacked waveforms showing original track + all stems simultaneously
+- **Optional Video Surface**: When available, a video element renders above the waveforms and stays time-synced during play, seek, and stem switches
 - **Synchronized Playback Position**: All waveforms display the same cursor position and progress
 - **Interactive Stem Switching**: Click on any waveform to switch to that stem for playback
 - **Active Stem Highlighting**: Visual styling to indicate which stem is currently playing